jwhitlock/mdn-archive-proto1/docs/Web/Guide/Graphics/content.md

  <dt><a href="/en-US/docs/Web/Guide/HTML/Using_HTML5_audio_and_video">Using HTML5 audio and video</a></dt>
  <dd>Embedding video and/or audio in a web page and controlling its playback.</dd>
  <dt><a href="/en-US/docs/WebRTC">WebRTC</a></dt>
- <dd>The RTC in WebRTC stands for Real-Time Communications, technology that enables audio/video streaming and data sharing between browser clients (peers).</dd>
+ <dd>The RTC in WebRTC stands for Real-Time Communications, a technology that enables audio/video streaming and data sharing between browser clients (peers).</dd>
 </dl>
 </div>
 </div>